Many life sciences organizations assume their data needs to be perfect to create impactful business opportunities from AI.

 If you’re implementing global AI solutions or considering an AI journey, Genentech’s case study will help you debunk the myths, understand the common challenges and see real-life examples from a team who started out lean.

 Ready to use your current data for quick wins?
-If so, read on for 8 takeaways from Genentech’s adoption of an AI-driven commercial strategy.
+If so, read on for 8 takeaways from Genentech’s adoption of an AI-driven life sciences commercial strategy.

 1) Start lean if you must because AI is not optional

 With a small but mighty team, Genentech started the AI journey convinced of one basic thing.
 “It’s not optional anymore,” says Idelcaid.
 “Having an integrated customer experience, powered by data and AI . . . is not something you have the choice to do.
 It’s happening no matter what.”

 That conviction spurred their willingness to start small.

 “While AI is a promising technology, it has to be infused gradually in our ways of working,” says Idelcaid.
 “In the very, very beginnings of building our ML-based (machine learning) recommendation engine, we actually adopted a lean approach with the resources we had at the time. . . . we did not wait for our data to be perfect.”

 Getting technology into the hands of reps allowed Genentech to experiment, adjust and iterate.
 The team used existing AI opportunities to quickly show value and secure buy-in from leadership.